bblfsh/documentation/uast/specification.md

 ```

 **Check out the godoc for the SDK [UAST package](https://godoc.org/github.com/bblfsh/sdk/uast)**
-for the full documentation of the UAST structure and annotations.
+for the full documentation of the UAST structure and annotations in Go.

+**For other languages, check the [UAST protobuf definition](https://github.com/bblfsh/sdk/blob/master/uast/generated.proto).**

 ## Internal Type